Daryl Peach: Snooker and transition to pool (1991–1995)

-Daryl Peach was born on 8 March 1972 in Castleford, Yorkshire, England.
-Peach moved to Blackpool when he was fourteen.
-Originally a snooker player, Peach turned professional in 1991 but was unable to reach the TV stages of any tournaments.
-Peach played alongside the likes of Ronnie O'sullivan, Mark Williams, John Higgins, who all were battling in the qualifying rounds at the same time.
+Peach was born on 8 March 1972 in Castleford, West Yorkshire, England, and moved to Blackpool when he was 14 years old.
+Originally a snooker player, he turned professional in 1991 but was unable to reach the TV stages of any tournaments.
+Peach played alongside the likes of Ronnie O'Sullivan, Mark Williams and John Higgins, who were all battling in the qualifying rounds at the same time.
 He reached a peak ranking of 250th in the world on the World Snooker Tour.
 His last snooker tournament was the 1995 Welsh Open, where he lost 4–5 to Matthew Stevens in the opening qualifying round.

-Following this loss, Peach was convinced by a friend to take up nine-ball pool, and entered a UK ranking event "just to see".
-Peach won this even in convincing fashion, beating some of the highest ranked UK players along the way.
-After his initial win, Peach entered the next 3 UK ranking events, winning then all to make it 4 out of 4.
-He quickly rose to the top of the UK rankings, and because of this, he received an invite into the 1995 European Pool Masters tournament (which later became the World Pool Masters).
-Peach sailed through the event, defeating Lee Kendall in the final, making him the youngest winner of the tournament at age 23 years and three months.
-Following his win, he was invited to represent Europe at the 1995 Mosconi Cup partnering pool players Kendall, Oliver Ortmann, Tom Storm, and snooker players Steve Davis, Alex Higgins, and Jimmy White.
-The European team won the series, 16–15; with Peach playing an integral part in the Europeans first ever victory in the event.
+Following this loss, Peach was convinced by a friend to take up nine-ball pool, and he entered a UK ranking event "just to see".
+He won this event in convincing fashion, beating some of the highest ranked UK players along the way.
+After this initial win, he entered the next three UK ranking events, winning them all to make it four out of four.
+He quickly rose to the top of the UK pool rankings, and consequently received an invitation to the 1995 European Pool Masters tournament (which later became the World Pool Masters).
+He sailed through the event and defeated Lee Kendall in the final, making Peach the youngest winner of the tournament at age 23 years and three months.
+He was then invited to represent Europe at the 1995 Mosconi Cup, partnering pool players Kendall, Oliver Ortmann and Tom Storm, and snooker players Steve Davis, Alex Higgins and Jimmy White.
+The European team won the series, 16–15, with Peach playing an integral part in Europe's first-ever victory in the event.
 Following his huge successes, Peach decided not to renew his professional snooker status, opting to play pool instead.

 Post European Masters (1996–2004)

-After his binding start to his Pool career, Peach spent to next few years cementing his place at the top of the UK rankings, playing in between 25 and 30 UK ranking events per year.
-He slowly started to filter more and more European events into his calendar, along with the odd world major event.
-Peach competed in the World Pool Masters, reaching the semi finals twice.
-He reached the quarter finals of the 2004 WPA World Eight-ball Championship, where he lost to Michael Schmidt 10–7.
-Peach was also starting to knock on the door on the tough Euro Tour, reaching the semi-finals of the Austria Open.
-Later he reached the final of the German Open, runner-up to Oliver Ortmann.
+After the promising start to his pool career, Peach spent the next few years cementing his place at the top of the UK rankings, playing between 25 and 30 UK ranking events per year.
+He slowly started to filter more and more European events into his calendar, along with the occasional world major event.
+He competed in the World Pool Masters, twice reaching the semi-finals.
+He reached the quarter-finals of the 2004 WPA World Eight-ball Championship, where he lost to Michael Schmidt 7–10.
+Peach was also starting to make a breakthrough on the tough Euro Tour, reaching the semi-finals of the Austria Open, and later the final of the German Open where he finished runner-up to Ortmann.